Did you know that English conversation can take you on a fun adventure?

 Talking in English will also be adventurous because you will probably feel a little nervous and excited.

-But if you push your comfort zone and just open your mouth, you will feel so accomplished (proud) and motivated to keep learning!
+But if you push your English speaking “comfort zone” and just open your mouth, you will feel so accomplished (proud) and motivated to keep learning!

 Plus, your English will improve a lot if you have more conversations.

 So let’s get started!
-To help you on this trip, we’ve put together a friendly guide with basic phrases—from greetings and small talk to saying goodbye—that will walk you through your first conversation.
+To help you on this trip, we’ve put together a friendly guide to English conversation for beginners, filled with useful, basic phrases—from greetings and small talk to saying goodbye—that will take you on your first conversation adventure.

-English for Beginners: 45+ Phrases for Your Very First Conversations
+English Conversation for Beginners: 45+ Phrases for the English Speaking Adventure of a Lifetime

 It may be an informal conversation with a friend or an acquaintance (someone you know, but not very well).
-Or you may use a more formal dialogue with a colleague, a teacher, a stranger or a government employee.
+Or you may use a more formal dialogue when having an English conversation with a colleague, a teacher, a stranger or a government employee.

 Let’s start with informal greetings.
 Here is how you can say hello: